SvenPaterson/PV_Limit/README.md

 - FLIR thermal imaging camera
 - Omega temperature recorder with type T thermocouples

 Code will accept multiple files from FUTEK torque sensor in either .txt (tab delim) or .cvs format.
-Place all files (.jpgs, .txt, .csv) from all capture devices in the root of a project folder.
+Place all files (.jpgs, .txt, .csv) from all capture devices in the root of a project folder and place that project folder in the root directory.
 Upon running the script, the user will be prompted for the project folder location.